rawdigits/go-flashpaper/README.md

 Q: *Why do you limit uploads to 10mb?*

 A: Because everything is kept in memory and we ain't made of money.

+Q: *Why is Docker the recommended Installation Method?*

+A: Configuration is the devil.

 Q: *Why doesn't it have (feature x)?*